This is part four of this story, adapted from an on-going

 Gormin wordlessly charged into the house, sword and shield suddenly in hand.

 His reaction seemed to have taken them all by surprise.
-"Toorkman!"
+"Toorkmeyn!"
 Pytha shouted.
 "Couldn’t stop him getting in!
 There are others!"
 She smiled at Lameth and hissed menacingly.
 "But nothing we can’t handle.
 We could have been such friends."

 She lashed out with both arms at Lameth, blindingly fast.
 But Lameth sensed it coming and twisted out of the way.